taunus/taunus.io/README.md

 > Documentation mini-site for Taunus.
 Built on Taunus!

-This is the official documentation site for Taunus.
+This is the [official documentation site][2] for Taunus.
 It uses Taunus to document itself, so that you can also look at the code and learn more about how its used.

 # License